 Activities To Avoid or Change:

-Move.
 I make sure that I get up and move periodically.
-Traditional therapy approaches suggest things like setting a timer across the room that you just get up to stop and reset every 20 minutes or so.
+Traditional therapy approaches suggest setting a timer across the room that you get up to stop and reset every 20 minutes or so.
 I use my Fitbit to remind me.

-It should release with ice and stretch but sometimes, you need a few days of release for it to resolve.
-You can put one of those topical vapocoolant patches like IcyHot or Salonpas on the spot that I’ve labeled in the picture.
+It should release with ice and stretch, but sometimes, you need a few days of relief for it to resolve.
+To help, you can put one of those topical vapocoolant patches like IcyHot or Salonpas on the spot that I’ve labeled in the picture.
 The IcyHot patches seem to stay on better in areas like this with lots of movement.
-Make sure that you cover that top corner of the shoulder blade.
+Make sure that you cover the top corner of the shoulder blade.

 Stretch overhead as well (not shown), like you are reaching for the ceiling above your other shoulder.

 If you’re pulling through the trigger point, and haven’t used ice, the itching and burning will kick in a little more before it releases.
-The ice strokes or topical patch will quell that.
+The ice strokes or topical patches will quell that.

 For postural changes that create longer-lasting relief: